Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Algorithms for additive framework and extension to classification

-Here we give an algorithm for additive and sparse-additive {\hierbasis} as well as an algorithm for logistic {\hierbasis}.
-We use a block-wise coordinate descent algorithm for solving additive and sparse additive \hierbasisNS.
-This algorithm cyclically iterates through features, and for each feature applies the univariate solution detailed in Algorithm~\ref{alg:univariate}.
-The exact details are given in Algorithm~\ref{alg:additive}.
+Here we give an algorithm for our additive and sparse additive framework as well as an algorithm for the extension of our proposal to classification.
+We use a block coordinate descent algorithm for solving the additive and sparse additive proposal.
+This algorithm cyclically iterates through features, and for each feature applies the univariate solution detailed in Algorithm~\ref{alg:univariate} of the main manuscript.
+The exact details are given in Algorithm~\ref{alg:additive} below.